tsankashvili/dev-bookmarks/README.md

 - [The 10 Days of JavaScript](https://www.youtube.com/watch?v=dc-2t26Vuhs&list=PLpcSpRrAaOaoIqHQddZOdbRrzr5dJtgSs) - JavaScript course by Brad Schiff

 ### Talks
+- [ShopTalk](https://shoptalkshow.com/) - An internet radio show about the internet starring Dave Rupert and Chris Coyier.
 - [CSS Variable Secrets](https://www.youtube.com/watch?v=UQRSaG1hQ20) - This talk will show how CSS Variables are much more powerful than static preprocessor variables and can be used today without compromising progressive enhancement

 ### Articles